DavidRaab/website/content/posts/2024-11-28-benefits-of-dynamic-typing.md

 And even when you change the internal representation maybe every 10 years, yeah you also must change `add`.
 That's not a big deal.

+So while there are advantages and disadvantages in both cases.
+The advantages you get by accessing every field trhough a function are practically not worth it.

 # Extending Point

 Object-orientation is often teached that you can use crappy inheritance